Follow our step-by-step guide for updating your resume and creating an online presence.

 The next section should cover your academic qualifications.
 Include relevant degrees, certificates and licences here.
 Put your highest education level first, e.g. a university degree would be listed before a college certificate.

 This should be a brief section to highlight any extra skills you can bring to the position.
 This could include; a full clean driver’s licence, social media training, coding, life coaching, WordPress editing and so forth.
-In this digital era, demonstrating computer or social media skills can help to set you apart from others.
+In this digital era, demonstrating computer or social media skills or an online resume or any online presence can help to set you apart from others.

 Keep this to-the-point and honest; it often forms small talk during interviews, so you’ll want to speak knowledgeably.
 Avoid saying ‘socialising with friends’ or ‘looking after my kids’ – this is your chance to show a different and exciting side of your personality!